For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

 The lady in green says that someone has taken all of her "stuff".
 She feels that she is the only one that knows and can appreciate the value of her stuff.
 She describes her stuff as the way she sits with her legs open sometimes, her chewed up fingernails, her rhythm, her voice, her talk, her "delicate leg and whimsical kiss".
 The person who stole her stuff is a man.
-She made too much room for this man who has run off with her stuff, especially because he doesn't even know that he has it.
+She made too much room for this man who has run off with her stuff, especially because he does not even know that he has it.
 By the end of the monologue she demands her stuff back from this man.